-It’s it’s important for all firms to consider the importance of appointing a DPO, even if you don’t have to.
+It’s important for all firms to consider the importance of appointing a Data Protection Officer, even if you don’t have to.
 In certain circumstances, you must appoint a DPO.
 For instance, virtually all public sector bodies will be required to designate a DPO under the GDPR.

 When it comes to the private sector, such as law firms, the GDPR introduces a limited mandatory DPO requirement.
 Controllers and processors of information will only be required to designate a DPO if their core activities consist of processing operations that require regular and systematic monitoring of data subjects, or processing on a large scale of special categories of data, or data relating to criminal convictions and offences.